mtauzer/mtauzer.github.io/index.md

 Landlord Market Power and Housing Affordability: Evidence from a Large Online Rental Platform [draft forthcoming]

 * * *

+### Policy Writing and Op-Eds

+Aggregate Impacts of the California High Speed Rail (with Pablo Fajgelbaum and Cecile Gaubert).
+UCLA Institute of Transportation Studies, forthcoming.

+Who are the Winners of the California High-Speed Rail Project? (with Pablo Fajgelbaum and Cecile Gaubert).
+UCLA Institute of Transportation Studies, forthcoming.

+The high cost of housing is a UC-created crisis.
+SF Examiner, 2022.

+Chicago: The city that works—for whom? (with James Heckman).
+The Chicago Tribune, 2016.

+* * *
 ### Teaching

 - Topics in Economic Research (x3)